fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project4.md

 * 5 points: the average temperature is correct

 ## Grading turnaround
-Scores will be uploaded to D2L by next Tuesday.
+Scores will be uploaded to Canvas by next Tuesday.